Hello there! Hello there! Hello there! He.. okay you got the point if you read the title.

 I will link to a video below.
 It’s a video from IGN that showcases a match between Fox and Pikachu.
 It’s a very exciting match, the Pikachu player is clearly very skilled and the Fox player, well who cares about the other player when Pikachu is playing!
 Just listen to that voice saying Pikaa!
 Adorable.

 What were we talking about again?
 Oh right.
 At 4:12 you can actually see Pikachu fishing the knock out with the lightning bolts after pushing Fox offstage.
 At 6:40 you can see Pikachu get really ridiculous when he dives after his opponent to get the knock out.
 Amazing play.
 And at 6:51 you see Pikachu with yet another dive after his opponent.
 Man this Pikachu does not kid around does he.
-After that he continious to knock his opponent out with 2 more dives to confirm the game and the match.
+After that he continuous to knock his opponent out with 2 more dives to confirm the game and the match.

-So would this amazing play be possibly if the player had practiced Pikachu once?
+So would this amazing play be possible if the player had practiced Pikachu once?
 No way!
 Did that play come from hard earned experience by practice?
 Yes way!
 The Pikachu player makes it seem easy but it’s really not.
 The only reason it’s easy for him is because he has practiced his main character Pikachu a ton of times.
 Through losses and wins, he stuck with his chosen character, and now, he has hard earned experience that allows him to defeat his opponent in a friendly match.

 Which brings me back to Studium Headmaster and his quote.
 The only way to get good at anything is to repeat it until mastery.
 Only then will it stick.
 As Eric Thomas said, jeez I really need to come up with my own quotes, anyway.
 Eric Thomas said that practice doesn’t make perfect, it makes permanent.